lukasmesserschmidt/modifierpresets-docs/docs/source/preferences.rst

    Report a bug to the developer.
 This will open your email client with a pre-filled email.
 Please provide as much information as possible to help the developer fix the issue.

 Feature Request
-   Request a feature to be added to Mod Stack.
+   Request a feature to be added to ModStack.
 This will open your email client with a pre-filled email.
 Please provide as much information as possible to help the developer understand your request.